-Using Variables for Dashboard and NQ-GA10PV Text Parameters
+Using Variables for Dashboard, NQ-GA10PV, and NQ-S1810WBC Text Parameters

-You can add variables to text messages for the Admin Web UI dashboard, the video display connected to the NQ-GA10PV, and email messages.
+You can add variables to text messages for the Admin Web UI dashboard, the video display connected to the NQ-GA10PV, the NQ-S1810WBC LED display, and email messages.
 When a trigger starts a routine that includes a text message for display, the variable is replaced.
 For example, if the routine uses the variable \$date1, that variable is replaced by the current date in the format YYYY-MM-DD when the routine is started.

-The availability of specific variables is based on the trigger that started the routine (see Table 124, "Variables, Definitions, and Availability," on page 505).
+The availability of specific variables is based on the trigger that started the routine (see Table 130, "Variables, Definitions, and Availability," on page 447).

 When using variables, be sure to allow enough room for the message text, including the new text replaced by the variable.
 For dashboard messages, the maximum text that can be displayed is 255 characters per message.
 The character limit for the NQ-GA10PV display is 4096 characters, but the actual limit will vary due to font style and size.
+The NQ-S1810WBC LED display can display up to 64 characters, which will display as uppercase and will horizontally scroll text that exceeds the display width.
 You should test your message display to ensure it fits into the available space.

 Note: These variables are available for text messages and related fields.
-Within the condition statement of a routine action, there are other variables available, as described in Table 127, "Conditional Statement Variables," on page 523.
+Within the condition statement of a routine action, there are other variables available, as described in Table 134, "Conditional Statement Variables," on page 463.